Becoming a student-athlete at Calvin

 What Division III offers

 - Opportunities to become well-rounded individuals who successfully integrate athletics and academics.
-Student-athletes are integrated into the student body, and they experience the full range of college life.
+Student-athletes are integrated into the student body, and they experience the full range of university life.

 - Athletes who receive no financial aid related to their athletic skills and athletic departments that are staffed and funded like any other department in the university.